-As you consider the processes offered by OSARP, ask the following questions:
+As you consider the individual processes offered by OSARP, think about:

-- ➤ What incident(s) have occurred? - How have the incident(s) impacted me or others (personally, academically, etc.)? - ➤ What do I need as a result of the incident(s)?
-What goals do I have for pursuing a process? - What do I believe needs to be done (for me or the community) to address what occurred? - What interactions do I want with the individual(s) involved in the incident(s)?
+- What incident(s) have occurred? - ➤ How have the incident(s) impacted me or others (personally, academically, etc.)? - ➤ What do I need as a result of the incident(s)?
+What goals do I have for pursuing a process? - > What do I believe needs to be done (for me or the community) to address what occurred? - What interactions do I want with the individual(s) involved in the incident(s)?

-Accountability Process
+Individual Accountability Process

-- Provides opportunity for individuals to take accountability for their actions - Individual(s) who provide information don't have to participate in the process (but are identified); OSARP can rely solely on documentation submitted - No contact orders can be initiated for the reporting and responding parties (if OSARP is able to pursue a process) - Allows for learning/reflection about how one's actions impact their community - If a student is found responsible for policy violation(s), they receive a university disciplinary record and may be assigned educational sanctions, requirements, or other outcomes
+- Provides opportunity for individuals to take accountability for their actions - Individual(s) who provide information don't have to participate in the process (but are identified); OSARP can rely solely on documentation submitted - No contact orders can be initiated for the Reporting and Responding Parties (if OSARP is able to pursue a process) - Allows for learning/reflection about how one's actions impact their community - If a student is found responsible for policy violation(s), they receive a disciplinary record and may be assigned educational or other outcomes